Broad Chalke Information

 Email addresses on this website are broken into parts and reassembled with JavaScript which should substantially prevent harvesting by computer spambots.

-I have tested this website on Internet Explorer versions 6 to 10, Firefox, Opera, Google Chrome and Safari for Windows browsers but I cannot check it on a Mac computer or on other browsers.
+I have tested this website on Internet Explorer from versions 6 to the current version, Firefox, Opera, Google Chrome and Safari for Windows browsers but I cannot check it on a Mac computer or on other browsers.

 If there is any fault or display problem on your computer, or if you would like some content added, edited or omitted, please send details to